jenkinsci/docker/CONTRIBUTING.md

 * Docker commands that you execute
 * Actual result
 * Expected outcome
+* Have you tried a non-dockerized Jenkins and get the expected outcome?
 * Output of `docker version`
 * Other relevant information